 Most important, the value of the arts lies in our experience of the arts.
-They improve and enhance the quality of our lives and the quality of life in our community.
+The arts and our diverse cultures improve and enhance the quality of our lives and the quality of life in our community.
 They give us pleasure, help us understand and connect with one another, and inspire us to excellence in expressing ourselves creatively.
 They change how we experience and engage with one another and contribute to our sense of community.

-The intention is to attract and engage people around ideas that could serve our common interests, and to build interest and facilitate collaborations to pursue ideas and enterprises that are in our common interests.
+Our intention is to attract interest, engage people and facilitate collaborations around ideas and enterprises that serve our common interests.

-To create The Arts Experience Hour on weekdays at the end of the normal business day to give arts presenters and artists additional and new venues and opportunities, to provide people with arts experiences in more informal, convenient, unusual and low risk circumstances, to create more exposure, more experiences, and more personal connections between artists and their audience, and to stimulate more collaborative activity between artists, arts organizations, and other members of the business community.
+The idea of The Arts Experience Hour is to animate the downtown core at the end of the normal business day by creating additional new venues and opportunities for artists and arts presenters to showcase their arts, providing people who work and live in the downtown core with opportunities to experience the arts in easy, convenient, unusual and low risk circumstances, providing more informal experiences where more personal connections can be created between artists and their audiences, and stimulating more collaborative activity between our artists and our arts organizations and other members of the business community.

 Why the Arts Experience Hour

-To attract people who might not be as actively engaged in the arts to explore different arts experiences in a non-threatening environment at a time when it is easy to do, when they are feeling in the mood for relaxation or a change of mood, often with friends, and are more open to spontaneous, unplanned activity that is low risk and low commitment.
+To attract people who might become more actively engaged in the arts to explore different arts experiences in a non-threatening environment at a time when it is easy to do, when they are looking for relaxation or a change of mood, often with friends, and are more open to spontaneous, unplanned activity with low risk and low commitment.

-To encourage people to stay downtown or in the area where they work to patronize local community businesses and extend their daily activity during this period into the evening
+To encourage people to stay downtown at the end of the work day to patronize local community businesses and extend their daily activity in the area into the evening

-To give people activities to bridge the time between the end of the workday and evening events and activities they may have planned, and to encourage people to plan more evenings out at arts and cultural events or to experience other dining, evening shopping and nightlife activity offered by other local businesses
+To give people activities to bridge the time between the end of the workday and evening events and activities they may have planned, and to encourage people to plan more evenings out at arts and cultural events or to experience other evening shopping, dining, or nightlife activity offered by local businesses

 What does it look like?